Numerically "exact" charge transport dynamics in a dissipative electron-phonon model rationalizing the success of the transient localization scenario: Results

-where $\Psi(t)=-2\int_t^{+\infty}ds\:\mathrm{Im}\:\mathcal{C}(s)$ is the so-called relaxation function.~\cite{Kubo-noneq-stat-mech-book,JPhysSocJpn.89.015001} For $\gamma_0/\omega_0\gtrsim 0.25$, for which $\alpha(t)$ and $\mathrm{Re}\:\mu(\omega)$ display TL phenomenology, we extract $\alpha_d=(\omega_0\tau_d)^{-1}$ by requiring that the dc mobility within the TLS is identical to the corresponding DEOM result.
-Figure~\ref{Fig:enaqt}(a) shows that thus extracted $\alpha_d$ is correlated with $\tau_c$, see the powerlaw fit (solid line) whose parameters are summarized in the caption.
-Interestingly, $\tau_d=(\alpha_d\omega_0)^{-1}$ somewhat increases with the damping, without changing its order of magnitude, contrary to the timescale $\tau_\mathrm{diff}$ on which carrier dynamics become diffusive, see Sec.~\ref{SSec:TLS_vs_DEOM}.
+For $\gamma_0/\omega_0\gtrsim 0.25$, for which $\alpha(t)$ and $\mathrm{Re}\:\mu(\omega)$ display TL phenomenology, we extract $\alpha_d=(\omega_0\tau_d)^{-1}$ by requiring that the dc mobility within the TLS is identical to the corresponding DEOM result.
+Figure~\ref{Fig:enaqt}(a) shows that the extracted $\alpha_d$ is correlated with $\tau_c$, see the powerlaw fit (solid line) whose parameters are summarized in the caption.
+Interestingly, $\tau_d=(\alpha_d\omega_0)^{-1}$ somewhat increases with the damping, without changing its order of magnitude, contrary to the timescale $\tau_\mathrm{diff}$ on which carrier dynamics become diffusive (see Sec.~\ref{SSec:TLS_vs_DEOM}).
 [Since we choose $\tau_d$ so that $\mu_\mathrm{dc}^\mathrm{TLS}=\mu_\mathrm{dc}^\mathrm{DEOM}$, and since $C_{jj}(0)$ is identical within TLS and DEOM, Eq.~\eqref{Eq:def_tau_diff} shows that $\tau_\mathrm{diff}$ is also identical within TLS and DEOM.]
 Such a trend in $\tau_d$ with increasing $\gamma_0$ is compatible with the dc mobility decreasing with $\gamma_0$, see Figs.~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a) and~\ref{Fig:vary_gamma0_N_31_D_4_170525}(c).
-Namely, as vibrations become more damped, the model becomes increasingly similar to that with only static disorder,~\cite{JChemPhys.131.014703} and this reference point of the TLS is gradually approached as $\tau_d$ is increased, see Eq.~\eqref{Eq:TLS-RTA}.
+In particular, as vibrations become more damped, the model becomes increasingly similar to that with only static disorder,~\cite{JChemPhys.131.014703} and this reference point of the TLS is gradually approached as $\tau_d$ is increased [see Eq.~\eqref{Eq:TLS-RTA}].
 This is discussed in more detail in Appendix~\ref{App:strong_damping}.